-There’s pork fried rice…. and then there’s PORK FRIED RICE!
+There’s pork fried rice…. and then there’s Triple Pork Fried Rice!
 I’m bringing you a pork fried rice recipe that will set the sows a squealin’.

 Have I ever told you how much I love pork?